woofywoofy/woofyOne/README.md

 ## Build requirement

+### Software

+Andriod Stuio

+Recommended enviroment and emulator:

+Java

+Pixel 2

+API 20

+### Steps

+#### Clone github repo to andriod studio:

+1. [Copy SSH link](https://github.com/woofywoofy/woofyOne) git@github.com:woofywoofy/woofyOne.git
+2. Open your Android Studio then go to the File > New > Project from Version Control
+3. After clicking on the Project from Version Control a pop-up screen will arise like below.
+In the Version control choose Git from the drop-down menu.
+4. Then at last paste the link in the URL and choose your Directory.
+Click on the Clone button and you are done.

+#### Building project in andriod studio

+1. In the toolbar, select your app from the run configurations drop-down menu.
+2. From the target device drop-down menu, select the device that you want to run your app on.
+3. Click Run

+<p>If you don't have any devices configured, then you need to either
+<a href="/studio/run/device#connect">connect a device via USB</a> or
+<a href="/studio/run/managing-avds#createavd">create an AVD</a> to use the
+<a href="/studio/run/emulator">Android Emulator</a>.</p>

+<p>The above information is involked from <a href="https://www.geeksforgeeks.org/how-to-clone-android-project-from-github-in-android-studio/">geeksforgeeks.org</a> and <a href="https://developer.android.com/studio/run">android.com</a>

 ## Instruction of using the app

-###Landing page
+### Landing page

-*Click Begin to go to the Instruction page
+* Click Begin to go to the Instruction page

-###Instruction page
+### Instruction page

 Carefully read the given information

-*Click Understand to acknowledge and agree to the information, and begin the survey
+* Click Understand to acknowledge and agree to the information, and begin the survey

-###Question page
+### Question page

-*Click on the Next button after an answer is selected to go to the next question.
+* Click on the Next button after an answer is selected to go to the next question.

-*Click on the Previous button If you want to reselect the answer to a previous question.
+* Click on the Previous button If you want to reselect the answer to a previous question.

-*Click on the Go Fetch button on the last question to see your result.
+* Click on the Go Fetch button on the last question to see your result.

-###Result page
+### Result page

-*Click on the picture to learn more about the breed from the American Kennel Club website.
+* Click on the picture to learn more about the breed from the American Kennel Club website.

-*Click on the Home button at the bottom right corner of the screen to restart the survey.
+* Click on the Home button at the bottom right corner of the screen to restart the survey.